 If you are using Artifactory you can take advantage of the Jenkins Artifactory Plugin.
 Check here how to install the plugin and here you can check the full documentation about the DSL.

-The Artifactory Jenkins plugin provides a powerful DSL language to call conan, connect with your Artifactory instance, upload and download your packages from Artifactory and manage your build information.
+The Artifactory Jenkins plugin provides a powerful DSL (Domain Specific Language) to call Conan, connect with your Artifactory instance, upload and download your packages from Artifactory and manage your build information.

 Example: Test your project getting requirements from Artifactory